avdic89/subway-contact-page/README.md

 # subway-contact-page

- contact page for interested people who want to work for subway in bad cannstatt (stuttgart)
+ Contact page for interested people who want to work for subway in bad cannstatt (stuttgart).
+ Based on EmailJS.

 ## Getting Started with Create React App